Jaw-dropping medieval castle, amazing beaches and mountains perfect for the outdoor pursuits…these are just some of the things to do in Alanya!

 TIP: If you are looking to buy a present for somebody, check out this shop with handmade soaps.
 FB page: Green Body

-During the trip, we stayed at the stunning Sunprime C-Lounge, featuring its own private beach .
-It is just two years old, so the rooms are cozy and the design is amazing, including a giant glass lift in the lobby.
+During the trip, we stayed at the stunning Sunprime C-Lounge and I would totally recommend it to anyone heading to Alanya.
+The hotel just two years old, so the rooms are cozy and the design is amazing, including a giant glass lift in the lobby.
+Just to note, this is a hotel for adults, so it is really quiet and relaxing.

-I loved the outdoor terrace around the swimming pool with its many sunbeds and other sofas, although my boyfriend and I always preferred spending time at the seaside.
+There are many reasons to be returning to Sunprime C-Lounge: I loved the outdoor terrace around the swimming pool with its many sunbeds and other sofas, although my boyfriend and I always preferred spending time at the seaside.
+The hotel is featuring a private beach, too.

 How do you usually spend holidays at the seaside?
 Do you prefer spending time on the beach or do you usually like to do other activities as well?
 Do you enjoy any of the activities above?